With July taking us past the halfway point of the year, we look back at our aims for 2019 and reflect on what we achieved already

 We were name checked in Print Week “Can AR outgrow its gimmicky image?” when our MD, Jacky lent her opinion to the piece on growing interest in the collaboration of Print and Augmented Reality; a service we have offered our customers since 2014!

 March saw ‘International Women’s Day’ take the forefront of conversations once again.
 The printing industry can often be a male dominated place; in fact BPIF figures in 2018 found women currently make up about 31% of the sector.
-Jacky once more was happy to speak on the subject, telling Print Week:
+Jacky once more was happy to speak on the subject, telling Print Week about her experience growing up in the industry and how this has changed, with more women taking on the career, over the last 10 years.

 We believe it is important to face issues head on, so in the hopes of tackling the skills shortage we looked to the children facing their next decisions in their education that will lead them to employment; Jane Brocklehurst our HR manager headed out to local secondary schools providing students with the opportunity for work experience placements, along with staging mock interviews and careers talks.
 The initiative was a huge success and we look forward to welcoming more partnerships with local schools.